Gina Keatley: Career

 In 2012, Keatley launched a private nutrition counseling center, Keatley Medical Nutrition Therapy.
-Gina received The President's Council on Fitness, Sports & Nutrition Community Leadership Award in 2013.
+Keatley received The President's Council on Fitness, Sports & Nutrition Community Leadership Award in 2013.

 In 2014, Keatley was named one of Collaborate Magazine's 40 Under 40 for her accomplishments as one of the industry's top young professionals.
-In 2015, Keatley became The American Ambassador of Malaysian Cuisine.
+In 2015, Keatley became a spokesperson for "The Malaysia Kitchen for the World".